 An Ontario mortgage broker is a professional who deals or trades in mortgages for a licensed mortgage brokerage.
-They may also be responsible for supervising the activities of one or more licensed mortgage agents.
+They may also be responsible for supervising the activities of one or more licensed mortgage agents (levels 1 or 2).

 If you wish to apply for a mortgage broker licence in Ontario and hold a licence in another Canadian jurisdiction that is equivalent to Ontario’s mortgage broker licence, you might be exempt from Ontario's education requirements for your application.
 This exemption depends on the Canadian jurisdiction(s) in which you hold your existing licence(s).